ga4gh-beacon/B2RI_Documentation/docs/faq.md

 The included [CINECA_synthetic_cohort_EUROPE_UK1](https://www.cineca-project.eu/cineca-synthetic-datasets) dataset has [CC-BY](https://en.wikipedia.org/wiki/Creative_Commons_licens) license.

-### Does it come with an UI (user interface)?

-The simple answer is no. All tools are `command-line` based.
-But, we added a [browser](./data-ingestion.md#bff-genomic-variations-browser) to visualize the contents of `genomicVariations` collection.
-This simple tool will (likely) cover many of the typical needs of a clinical geneticist/bioinformatician.

-The long answer is that at [CRG](https://www.crg.eu/) we're working on a full UI to work on top of the REST API.

-### Does B2RI include tools to create a Beacon Network?

-Nope at this moment (Apr-2022).
-Currently, there is a Beacon scout team actively developing Beacon v2 Network API specification.
-See [Beacon v1 Network API specification](https://github.com/CSCfi/beacon-network) as a reference.

 ### I am using a SQL-based database, can I still use your Reference Implementation?

 The issue with using a SQL-based database is that, if you want to be **Beacon v2 response _compliant_**, you will need to convert your tables-based data to the JSON Schema of the [Beacon v2 Models](http://docs.genomebeacons.org).
 Intrepid implementers can perform this transformation at the API level.
 However, a much simpler alternative (and one commonly seen in healthcare systems) is to perform a `dump` (data export) of the subset of data you want to share and then use [beacon2-ri-tools](tutorial-data-beaconization.md) to convert this tabular data to Beacon v2 format and use the included REST API.
 So yes, if you follow this path you will still be using our Reference Implementation.